adamwdraper/appular-express-app/README.md

 - Eliminate spagetti code that can occur even when a JS framework is being used
 - Create documentation for your modules from inline comments

+## Example Project
+To check out a quick example of appular in action:
+- Clone the repo
+- Run `npm install`
+- Run `grunt`
+- Go to `http://localhost:5000/demo` in your browser
+- Tip: Open your console to see what modules loaded

 ## Concepts
 In Appular there are 3 different types of modules.

+### App
+This is where you do any prep work like authentication checks before any of your modules load.
+They also have a special collection called params that modules use to share data.
+An app is added to a page by adding `data-appular-app="app-name"` to the body tag.

 ### Modules
 These can be full fledged Backbone apps or a single Backbone View.
 Modules are bound to dom elements by adding a `data-appular-module="module-name"` attribute to the element.